 Throughout the examination process, the planning inspectors will examine the City Plan and assess whether it:

-The planning inspectors are now carrying out a preliminary appraisal of the plan and may contact the council to request further information on certain issues; this will include a list of 'issues and matters' (pre-hearing statements).
+The planning inspectors are now carrying out a preliminary appraisal of the plan and may contact the council to request further information on certain issues.

 The council has appointed Charlotte Glancy as the programme officer for the examination process.
 She is an independent officer working under the direction of the planning inspectors.
 Throughout the examination process, the programme officer will deal with all procedural and programming matters.